-Possible Fault Action Lack of fuel or bad fuel mixture Ensure that there is sufficient fuel in the tank.
-Use new fuel and ensure the 2-stroke engine oil mixture is correct.
+Possible Fault Action Lack of fuel or bad fuel Ensure that there is sufficient fuel in the tank.
+Use new fuel.
 Engine "OFF" Ensure engine ON/OFF switch is in the "ON" position.
 Carbon build-up on spark plug Perform a spark plug service .
 Spark plug faulty Remove the spark plug, then reconnect the plug lead to it.
 Place the engine ON/OFF switch in "ON" position (if applicable).
 Touch the spark plug electrode to a part of the engine crankcase, away from the spark plug hole, and attempt to start the engine - a spark should be visible across the electrodes as the engine is rotated.
 If no spark is visible, replace the spark plug.
 Engine "flooded" with fuel Place the choke in "HOT" or "RUN" position.
 Leave the engine ON/OFF switch in the "OFF" position.
 Remove the spark plug.
 Pull the starter cord several times to assist clearing excess fuel from the engine before attempting to start engine.